joinsukesh/Basiscore/CMS Audit/Basiscore.CmsAudit/Readme.md

 ## OVERVIEW

-I have developed this custom Sitecore module to audit the CMS Item changes. **CMS Audit**, in essence, subscribes to Sitecore events and logs the details into a custom table in the `core` database.
+I have developed this custom Sitecore module which helps in auditing the CMS Item changes. **CMS Audit**, in essence, subscribes to Sitecore events and logs the details into a custom table in the `core` database.
 The admin page allows you to easily track and monitor the history of item modifications.
 It provides a comprehensive record of item updates including a user friendly visualization of content differences before & after the save operaton.

 ## FEATURES
 1. Logs details for all these item events - Create, Save, Rename, Version Add, Copy, Move, Duplicate, Clone, Order Change, Publish, Delete & Site Publish.